top of page

 The adjective 'timorous' shares its roots with 'timid' and originates from the Latin word 'timor,' meaning 'fear.'
 Through the evolution of the English language, it came to be described as 'timorous.'
 'Timorous' characterizes individuals or things as being excessively shy, fearfulness, or hesitant, often stemming from a lack of self-confidence or anxiety.
 Its etymology vividly underscores the connection between this adjective and the emotion of fear.
 When someone is described as timorous, it suggests a predisposition towards apprehension, caution, and a tendency to shy away from situations or interactions that may trigger anxiety or self-doubt, emphasizing the vulnerability and hesitancy associated with this state of mind.

-Quiz: Find the meaning of the adjective timorous:
+Find the correct meaning of the adjective timorous:

 Try Again!